 Department of Bhot Jyotish Vidya

-Department of Bhot Jyostish Vidya, Tibetan Astrology at Central University of Tibetan Studies was established in 1993 to preserve and promote the Tibetan tradition of Astrology, and conduct research in this field to enrich the science.
+Department of Bhot Jyostish Vidya, Tibetan Astrology at Central Institute of Higher Tibetan Studies was established in 1993 to preserve and promote the Tibetan tradition of Astrology, and conduct research in this field to enrich the science.